• Skip to main content

 About Crawfish Monica

-After making a few edits like switching milk for cream, adding cornstarch, reducing the butter, using a little less pasta, and adding more veggies, I found my winning version of Crawfish Monica.
+After making a few edits like switching milk for cream, adding cornstarch, reducing the butter, adding more veggies, and using a little less pasta, I found my own winning version of Crawfish Monica.

-You still get all the creamy, spiciness you're looking for in your Monica sauce, but this nourishing version won't leave you with a big stomachache.
+You still get all the creamy, spiciness you're looking for in your Monica sauce without it being too rich and heavy.

 What is Crawfish Monica

-The dish was created by chef Pierre Hilzim, founder of Kajun Kettle Foods, Inc and named it after his wife, Monica.
+The dish was created by New Orleans' chef Pierre Hilzim, founder of Kajun Kettle Foods, Inc, and the recipe is named after his wife, Monica.

-lemon, onions, cornstarch, parsley, green onions, garlic, crawfish, spices, wine, butter, pasta, parmesan, milk
+lemon, two onions, box of cornstarch, parsley, green onions, garlic, crawfish, bowl of spices, wine, butter, pasta, parmesan, milk.

 Ingredients

-Milk: I tested the recipe using whole milk as well as 2% milk.
-I honestly saw no difference in the two.
-I would definitely not recommend using low fat or fat free.
+Milk: I tested the recipe using whole milk as well as 2% milk, and there was no difference between the two.
+Definitely do not recommend using low-fat or fat-free.

-Vegetables: Compared to most Crawfish Monica recipes, I added more onions as well as parsley to boost the nutritional value of this dish.
-After testing with only onions, I also tried adding celery and really enjoyed that version.
-The video only shows onions, but I highly recommend adding celery if you have it on hand.
+Vegetables: Compared to most Crawfish Monica recipes, this recipe has additional onions as well as parsley to boost the nutritional value of this dish.
+You can also add celery.

-Wine: the recipe was tested using Chardonnay as well as Sauvignon Blanc.
+Wine: This crawfish monica sauce recipe was tested using Chardonnay as well as Sauvignon Blanc.
 If you do not want to use wine, use water, chicken broth, vegetable broth, or seafood stock in its place.

-Parmesan: you do not want the cheese to overpower the crawfish sauce, so I recommend using a basic Parmesan.
+Parmesan: You do not want the cheese to overpower the crawfish sauce, so I recommend using a basic Parmesan.
 I tried Romano Cheese in one test version and thought its strong flavor was too much for the sauce.
+Mild white cheddar could work in a pinch.

 Lemon juice, Parsley, Green onions: to be honest, none of these are 100% mandatory.
 They make your Crawfish Monica taste amazing and brighten the dish, but if you forget one, it will not be the end of the world.